 Do I have to file a tax return this year?

 This is a common question for senior citizens and people claimed as dependents on other tax returns, such as children who have a full or part-time job.
 For tax year 2018, a single person under 65 years of age is required to file a tax return if their gross income is $12,000 or more.
 If you are 65 or over, the threshold is $13,600.
 However, if you have self-employment income or certain investment income, there are other filing requirements.
 The numbers are different for other filing statuses.
 Of course, even if your income is under the threshold, you can choose to file, especially if you are due a refund or credit.
 For more information on thresholds, see: Do I need to file a return this year?

 I did not have insurance this year, will I owe a penalty?

 Possibly.
-The Affordable Care Act has dramatically changed tax returns, now requiring what used to be a voluntary act to in order to avoid paying a tax penalty.
-There are multiple exceptions to this penalty, such as short term gap, income under the return filing threshold, and others.
+Although the federal government no longer mandates a penalty, NJ has adopted a penalty for no insurance.
+There are some exemptions from this penalty, such as short term gap, income under the return filing threshold, and others.
 See: Individual Shared Responsibility Exemptions.

 Is it better for a married couple to file jointly or separately?